kiralft/kiralft/README.md

 - 👋 Hi, I’m @kiralft
-- 👀 I’m interested in front-end web development.
+- 👀 I’m interested in product design & front-end web development.
 - 🌱 I’m currently learning front-end frameworks, especially Svelte.
-- 💞️ I’m looking to collaborate on many projects.
+- 💞️ I’m looking forward to collaborate on many projects.
-- 📫 How to reach me?
-Email me at kirana.alfatianisa@ui.ac.id

 <!---
 kiralft/kiralft is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.